complyue/haskit/README.md

 - **JavaScript** for Web technology based UI, and even backend stuffs with extra love
 - many others in the mix

-But why not start benefitting from **Haskell**, before you can use it directly, if you have the choice?
+But why not start benefitting from **Haskell**, before you feel comfortable to use it directly, if you have the choice?

 Here is this offer: